 Enables all other action maps on start.
 Optionally, loading transitions with input disables other action maps during the loading screen.

 List of VisualElement names to ignore.
-UIElementManager automatically adds hover and click sounds to focusable elements.
+The page manager automatically adds hover and click sounds to focusable elements.
 Add elements here if you cannot disable their focusable state but do not want sounds applied to them.

 The LunaUIManager provides the IconDatabase property that InputPrompt components use to display appropriate input icons for different control schemes.
 InputPrompt components automatically query this database to get the correct sprites and text for the current input method.

 Manages the registration and state of VisualElement instances within a hierarchy of VisualElement containers.
-It provides functionality for enabling and disabling groups of elements, which is particularly useful for managing UI navigation.
+It provides functionality for blocking and unblocking input on groups of elements, which is particularly useful for managing UI navigation.

 Automatically adds audio feedback to interactable elements like buttons.